 But here’s the good news: With a top-tier property management service like Great Jones, you can outsource every single one of these responsibilities.
 As your property manager, we’ll handle everything from rent collection and tenant screening and placement to advertising and property maintenance.
 That means you can stay in the loop on your property and above the fray of day-to-day responsibilities – all of this comes with a clear and fair pricing plan.

 So, if you’re deciding whether to sell or rent, just remember: with the right partner, renting out your house can be a hassle-free source of truly passive income.
-Read more about the services we offer.
+From property management in Indianapolis, IN to Austin, TX, read more about the local services we offer.